 Someone slammed into him, bearing them to the ground.
 More arrows sprouted around them like deadly weeds.
 He turned his head, ready to thank the woman.

-Bile slid up his throat.
+Bile slid up his throat at the sight.
 He tried to swallow it, coughing everything back up as he failed.
 Liquid, thick and acidic, poured out his mouth.
 The bitter scent clogged his nose and coated his tongue.
 Smoke choked the air.
 Flames and heat assaulted him from all around.
 Screams filled his ears.

 Dylan dared to lift his head, his stomach already quaking at what it might see.
 He still lived for now, thanks to the scout.
 That wouldn’t be for much longer if he couldn’t find a place to lay low long enough to figure out a way of fighting back.

 He clambered to his feet and ran for the archway.
 Fire and arrows followed in his wake.
 They caught on his robe, tearing and singeing the hem.
-Metal dug into his shins, flames burnt his skin.
+Barbs tore at his shins, flames burnt his skin.
 He didn’t dare slow to deal with them.